planship/planship-nuxt/README.md

 When working with the entitlements dictionary returned by `usePlanshipCustomer`, it can be useful to wrap it in an object with getters for individual levers.
 This is especially advantageous in IDEs like VS Code where it enables autocomplete for `entitlements`.

-To accomplish this, define an entitlements class for your product, and pass it to `usePlanshipCustomer`.
+To accomplish this, define an entitlements class for your product and pass it to `usePlanshipCustomer`.

 ```vue
 <script setup>